stran9682/frankmocap-blender-addon/README.md

     + Export to Unity or Unreal Engine
         + Imported FBX will import in Unity/Unreal without rotations and without scaling
     + Shape key export options:
-        + Body shape and posecorrectives
+        + Body shape and pose correctives
-        + Body shape without posecorrectives
+        + Body shape without pose correctives
-        + None (bakes current body shape into mesh)
+        + None (bakes current body shape into mesh, removes all pose correctives)
+        + Pose correctives only (bakes current body shape and expression into mesh, keeps all shape keys for pose correctives)

 ## Installation
 1. Register at https://smpl-x.is.tue.mpg.de and download the SMPL-X for Blender add-on.
 The ZIP release file will include the required SMPL-X model which is not included in the code repository.